nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 ```

 The environment variable `ENVIRONMENT` will be applied to all of the Kubernetes
-Jobs.
+jobs.

-The specific Job Queues are enabled or disabled in the `workers` section.
+The specific job queues are enabled or disabled in the `workers` section.
 This
 section contains a map of workers that are defined in your environment.
 Each
-worker must have a unique name, which can contain alphanumeric symbols.
+worker must have a unique name, which can consists of alphanumeric symbols.

-To define a Kubernetes worker job, you must set two values:
+To define a job queue, you must set two values:

 * `workers.<worker name>.enable: true`
 * `workers.<worker name>.type: "kubernetes"`

-> Note: The `type` defines the worker type.
-The default value is `celery`, which makes this Helm Chart backward compatible.
+> Note: The `type` defines the job queue type.
+The default value is `celery`,
+> which makes this Helm Chart backward compatible.

-The following is an example of how you would enable two different Job Queues:
+The following is an example of how you would enable two different job queues:

 ```yaml
 workers: